kirkbowers/sphec/README.md

 Local variables go in and out of scope depending on the containing context.
 In the above example, `@foo` is shared by both `context` blocks, but the two `context` blocks have their own unique copy of `@bar`.

-There are two notable exceptions to the rule about indenting.
+There are three notable exceptions to the rule about indenting.

 The inside of `before`, `after`, and `it` blocks is quasi-PHP.
 That is, it's PHP with `@` local vars and `expect` commands that will be expanded by the Sphec parser.
 If you need further inner scopes inside of these blocks, it should be handled by the usual PHP curly braces.
 To make this concrete, if you need to declare an anonymous function to test for a raised exception, you can indent further inside your `it` block to style it nicely: